Asclepias sullivantii Engelm. ex Gray

 Asclepias sullivantii can be easily identified in the field by a few simple characters.
 Flowers are purplish in color and leaves are hairless, smooth, thick, and leathery.
 The entire plant, including the pod, is very smooth.
 Asclepias syriaca, the common milkweed, is similar but it has more flowers, which are about half the size, and thinner leaves with short, downy hairs.
 The rare A. purpurascens (purple milkweed) is also similar, but it has even smaller flowers than A. syriaca and short, downy hairs on the lower leaf surface.
 It is very common to see non-flowering specimens of Apocynum cannabinum (American hemp) misidentified as A. sullivantii.
 For this reason, only records of flowering specimens can be accepted as authentic, and only herbarium specimens serve as adequate documentation.

-In Minnesota, A. sullivantii is restricted to undisturbed mesic tallgrass prairies.
+In Minnesota, A. sullivantii is restricted to undisturbed wet and mesic tallgrass prairies.
 It frequently occurs with other declining prairie species such as Arnoglossum plantagineum (tuberous Indian-plantain) and Parthenium integrifolium (wild quinine).

 Biology / Life History